 Terriermen – terriermen are so called because they have terriers (and spades, nets, locators) with them who can locate a fox who has ‘gone to ground’, often to be dug-out and shot, flushed to be hunted again or occasionally thrown to the hounds.
 They would be employed by the hunt and often stop / block earths and setts prior to the start of the hunt

-The ‘Hunting Year’ starts on May 1st when any new masters or hunt staff begin their duties.
+The ‘Hunting Year’ starts on May 1st when any new masters or hunt staff begin their duties – the new Mastership are appointed or the existing ones start the next 12 months in office.
 The Summer is usually a busy time for the hunt when they might go to puppy shows, hound shows and so on.
 The actual hunting part of the year tends to be determined by the harvest.

 Autumn Hunting / Cubbing / Cub-hunting – this begins in many parts of the country around the end of August and continues until the main season.
 Meets will be early in the morning or late in the afternoon to evening so it is cool enough that scent will not evaporate and will take place several times a week.
 Hunts will usually finish by midday during Autumn Hunting